Believe it or not:

 Taking new actions, we can impact our values.
 Impacting our values, we can find the reasons and courage to take new actions.

 It can become a self-reinforcing, positive feedback loop, if we are intentional about it.

-We can literally shape our thinking and our behavior, and get entirely unexpected results (compared to where we were months or years ago).
+We can literally shape our thinking and behavior in order to get entirely unexpected results (compared to where we were months or years ago).

 Why Is This Important?

 Values Work On Us If We Let Them

 We experience intense anxiety when we’re asked to take action that is inconsistent with our values.
 As a rule, we won’t do it, except under duress, coercion, or threat (e.g. with a gun to our head).
 This can be very limiting.
 It prevents growth and exploration, and it kills our spirit slowly, even as we breathe and age, year by year.

 We Can Use Values To Win Every Time